Graders of the Analysis of Issue essay expect an essay that:

 - is free of mechanical errors in spelling, punctuation, capitalization.

 How do I write a well-balanced essay?

-Note: Do not write an unsubstantiated opinion.
-Write an argument that consists of your thesis and logical arguments to support it.
+Your essay should not be full of unsubstantiated opinions.
+You must write an argument that consists of your thesis and logical evidence to support it.

 Your essay will be short (you have only 30 minutes), so you won’t be able to cover every possible argument, rebuttal, and example.
 At the beginning of your time, set aside a few minutes to outline your essay and choose your examples.
 Choose the most persuasive points and relevant examples.
 The GRE graders do not expect you to go in-depth on every topic.

 The most important concern is that you do not stray from the topic and your argument.
 Try not to focus too much on any one example or write any tangential arguments; this will undermine the communication of your main argument to the reader.